State of the Foss Presentation to Society Members, July 2025

 Dr Margaret Atherden led a leisurely stroll along the Foss, from All Saints’ Church, Huntington to the footbridge over the river at Earswick and back to Huntington looking at many of the wildflowers found on that stretch of the river.
 These included the Common Spotted Orchid, Bittersweet, Grass Vetchling (much prettier than its name implies!), Ground Ivy and garden escapees such as the Multiflora Rose and Red Valerian.
 Many questions were asked and answered so, hopefully, those of us on the walk will look out for these flowers in the future and also feel encouraged to find and identify more.

-RFS walk with York’s Hidden History
+RFS walk with York’s Hidden History, May 2025

 Dr Liam Herringshaw guided RFS members around York City for his interesting and entertaining York’s Hidden History Earth Walk.
 Liam explained the ancient, natural and scientific secrets of the city including the age of the city, finding York’s unexpected oldest building, the remarkable scientists who lived and worked in York and ending with the entirety of Yorkshire in pebbles!

-RFS Information Stand for City Nature Challenge
+RFS Information Stand for City Nature Challenge, April 2025

 Our stand near the Hound Lounge, New Earswick on 27th April, 2025, was there to encourage people to take part in the City Nature Challenge where cities around the world collaborate to share observations of nature.
 York secured a position of 47th out of the 669 participating cities from 62 countries, securing a GOLD award for the total number of species observed with 1487 different species recorded.
 Apart from all of these species found, photographed and uploaded to the iNaturalist app for confirmation of identification and counting, one or two more undesirable items were also found in the Foss!
 Stalwart volunteers from the Society dragged the offending items out of the river in New Earswick and they were then collected for disposal by City of York Council.